Sarah Courtney: Political career

+State politics

 Sarah Courtney unsuccessfully stood for the Senate in the 2013 Australian federal election prior to her entry into state politics.

 In March 2018, Courtney was appointed to the Second Hodgman Ministry as Minister for Primary Industries and Water, and Minister for Racing.
-In October 2018, she stepped down from the role of Minister for Primary Industries and Water while an investigation was carried out, after informing the Premier that she was engaged in a extramarital relationship with John Whittington, the secretary of the Department of Primary Industries, Parks, Water and the Environment that she oversaw.
+In October 2018, she stepped down from the role of Minister for Primary Industries and Water while an investigation was carried out, after disclosing a personal relationship with John Whittington, the secretary of the Department of Primary Industries, Parks, Water and the Environment.
 The inquiry found that there was no inappropriate decision making by Courtney and that all official duties, decisions and actions of the Minister followed appropriate protocols and procedures but that she had breached the Ministerial Code of Conduct.
-Courtney was moved to became Minister for Resources and Minister for Building and Construction to avoid any conflict of interest.
-Whittington was moved on to the research sector.
+Courtney subsequently became Minister for Resources and Minister for Building and Construction to avoid any conflict of interest.
 Courtney and Whittington later married in 2020.

 In July 2019, Courtney was appointed Minister for Health and Minister for Women.
 As Health Minister, Courtney steered Tasmania through the COVID-19 pandemic, while concurrently overseeing the commissioning of K-Block at the Royal Hobart Hospital; the largest health infrastructure development ever delivered by the Tasmanian Government.

 After the 2021 state election, Courtney was appointed Minister for Education, Minister for Skills, Training and Workforce Growth, Minister for Children and Youth, Minister for Hospitality and Events and Minister for Disability Services.
 As Minister for Children and Youth, Courtney drove the transition for the Ashley Youth Detention Centre to a new therapeutic model and oversaw the development of a nation-leading Youth Justice reform process.

-In late January 2022, Courtney contracted COVID-19 while holidaying in France and didn't return to Tasmania to oversee the back-to-school preparations for the start of the school year.
+In late January 2022, Courtney contracted COVID-19 while holidaying in France and due to isolation requirements was unable to return to Tasmania to oversee the back-to-school preparations for the start of the school year.
 She was publicly criticised by opposition parties for "holidaying in Europe for several weeks while stressed parents were preparing to send their children back to school".
 On 10 February 2022, Courtney announced her resignation from parliament and from the education portfolio.
 She denied her resignation was related to the criticism she faced for her holiday in France, but instead "was to spend more time with family".
 Her seat in Bass was filled by Lara Alexander in a countback of votes from the 2021 state election.

 On 1 April 2022, Courtney was granted the right to retain the title "The Honourable" for life for her eight years in office.

+Federal politics

+In August 2026, Courtney was pre-selected to the second place on the Liberal Party senate ticket for the next federal election.
+She will first be appointed to the Senate in late 2026, replacing retiring Senator Jonno Duniam who is planning to resign mid-term.